Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 This museum seems small on the outside but has a ton of information on the history of local and world aviation.
 The museum has items and displays from around the world and, from time to time, also features demonstration flights of vintage aircraft.
 It’s a fun stop for any aviation enthusiast and another kid-friendly attraction in Union Gap.

-I hope you’ve enjoyed reading my guide on the best things to do in Yakima!
-Check out our guide on the top cities in Washington for more travel-worthy destinations.
+I hope you’ve enjoyed reading my guide!
+Check out our list of the top cities in Washington for more travel-worthy destinations.

 How useful was this post?